 He is the proud founder of the Facebook mentorship group, “Raising the Trucking Bar”, which aims to help other drivers accomplish their goals and provide resources to help educate and inform new carriers operating in the United States.

 In partnership with Convoy, Shain has identified the main expenses and resources associated with becoming a new carrier.
-For more information on the steps needed to create your own trucking company, click here!
+Read our six steps on How to Start a Trucking Company.

 The Largest Expenses for a New Carrier